 Inferring device types from encrypted Matter traffic requires identifying patterns in the encrypted traffic potentially serving as a fingerprint of a particular device type, and then testing the robustness of such a fingerprint.

 {\bf Device Types Identification.} We first examine the dataset $\textbf{D}_0$, looking for patterns in the lengths of the packets \ac{ira1} and \ac{tra} sent from the controller to the end devices that could possibly indicate the deployment of specific device types.
-We focus on these specific packets as they contain the \textit{Invoke} request with the command payload sent by the controller, or are associated with time sensitive transactions.
-Based on the identified packet length fingerprints of each communication, we establish categories for device classification.
-These categories include two characteristics: (i) a set of packet lengths associated to the command (\acrshort{ira1}); and (ii) a set of reoccurring sequences observed in the issued commands/\textit{Timed Transactions}.
+We focus on these packets as they contain the \textit{Invoke} request with the command payload sent by the controller, or are associated with time sensitive transactions.
+Based on the identified packet length fingerprints, we establish categories for device classification.
+These categories include: (i) a set of packet lengths associated to the command (\acrshort{ira1}); and (ii) a set of reoccurring sequences observed in the issued commands/\textit{Timed Transactions}.
 We reuse the definition of {\em sequence} given for RQ1, as well as the same setting of the time threshold to 0.5 seconds (see Sect.~\ref{sec:analysis_RQ1}).
-Commands were specifically chosen to categorize the devices.
+Commands were chosen to categorize the devices.
 We computed such patterns by analyzing the structure of the packets in the traffic and the logs collected from devices simulated through the \acrshort{chip} tool, and verified their existence in the traffic collected through Home Assistant.
 For fields likely to vary in size, such as \texttt{Cluster} or \texttt{Attribute}, we inspected their maximum size (in bytes) in the Matter specification or the \acrshort{chip} implementation.
 For example, for plug appliances, we identified that they all exhibit a length of 59 in \ac{ira1} packets.
 We did not consider pairing commands, as all devices execute pairing before joining.

-{\bf Testing Robustness of Device Type Classification.} We label instances of \ac{ira1} and \ac{tra} packets within the dataset $\textbf{D}_{0}$.
-Then, we applied the fingerprints identified from $\textbf{D}_0$ to classify device types in $\textbf{D}_{1}$ and $\textbf{D}_{3}$.
-The procedure for building $\textbf{D}_{1}$ is the same as mentioned for RQ1.
-The dataset $\textbf{D}_{3}$, instead, includes data collected by issuing all commands that a user can send to the end devices through Home Assistant in E2 (see Table~\ref{tab:d3}).
-We issued each command for 5 times.
-Once again, we exclude Pairing commands because they represent non-normal traffic and fall outside the scope of this study.
+{\bf Testing Robustness of Device Type Classification.} We label instances of \ac{ira1} and \ac{tra} packets in the dataset $\textbf{D}_{0}$.
+Then, we applied the fingerprints identified in $\textbf{D}_0$ to classify device types in $\textbf{D}_{1}$ and $\textbf{D}_{3}$.
+The procedure for building $\textbf{D}_{1}$ is the same reported for RQ1.
+The dataset $\textbf{D}_{3}$ includes data collected by issuing all possible user commands for five times through Home Assistant in E2 (see Table~\ref{tab:d3}).